anieri/godwmstatus/README.md

-# gods
+# godwmstatus

 ## Summary

 This is a remake of [schachmat's "gods"](https://github.com/schachmat/gods).
 It is a dwm status script that displays date/time, cpu usage, memory consumption, and network transfer speeds.

 ## Dependencies

-Only a working Go environment and the xsetroot binary are needed.
+A working Go environment and the xsetroot binary.

 ## Usage